-- Missions and religious history in the Catholic world
+- History of racism in the world

 Francisco Bethencourt is currently researching the history of inequality in the world.
 The book on history of racism tested his work on different scales (long term macro approach blended with the analysis of precise conjunctures), as well as his methods of analysing primary textual and visual sources.
 The book he published on the Inquisition in Italy, Spain, Portugal and Iberian colonies from 1478 to 1834 likewise addressed long term issues and was based on extensive archival sources.